Verlander stays in control, pitches Astros past Yankees 5-1

 Astros: RHP Charlie Morton (7-0, 2.04 ERA) struck out 10 in a victory over the Yankees on April 30.
 He started and beat New York in Game 7 of the ALCS last October, pitching five shutout innings.

-Yankees: LHP CC Sabathia (2-1, 3.55) started and took the loss vs. Houston in Game 7 of the ALCS last October, allowing one run in 3 1/3 innings.
+Yankees: LHP CC Sabathia (2-1, 3.55) started and took the loss vs. Houston in Game 7 of the ALCS last October.

 —